jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 “Rescuing the Community Principle,” presented at the North American Society for Social Philosophy Annual Conference, 2016.

-“Rescuing Equality from the Demand for Justification,” presented at the American Philosophical Association Pacific Division Conference, 2016.
+“Rescuing Equality from the Demand for Justification,” presented at the American Philosophical Association Pacific Division Conference, 2016 (poster).

 ## Comments